Get a 'Taste of Best Resturants' at the Stutz Monday night

 INDIANAPOLIS (WISH) — Local foodies can get a ‘Taste of Best Restaurants’ during a special event Monday night at the Stutz Building.

 Indianapolis Monthly is once again celebrating its list of the best restaurants in the city.
-The publication’s September issue names 25 businesses to the list.
+The publication’s September issue names several local businesses to the list.

-During the event, ticketholders will get to try unlimited small plates from over a dozen of the restaurants on the list.
+During the event, ticketholders will get to try unlimited small plates from about a dozen of the restaurants on the list.

-Organizers say the tasting event is meant to showcase the restaurants and celebrate the chefs behind some of Indianapolis’s best dishes.
+Special Events Director Abby Broderick says food is at the heart of Indianapolis.

+“Our food scene is exploding and has been for the last …10 years or so,” Broderick said.
+“We really just like to showcase those new restaurants, those tried and true restaurants, the little restaurant, the big restaurants, all of them .., We just want to put a spotlight on [them].”

 ‘Taste of Best Restaurants’ opens at 6 p.m.